aimclub/OSA/examples/Chromakey/README.md

 ## License

-This project is protected under the Not found any License.
-For more details, refer to the [LICENSE](https://github.com/CTLab-ITMO/Chromakey/blob/main/) file.
+This project is protected under the MIT License.
+For more details, refer to the [LICENSE](https://github.com/eugeneteoh/chromakey/blob/main/LICENSE) file.

 ---